KathleenDollard/designs/accepted/2021/winforms/streamline-application-bootstrap.md

 are brought that you need to scope out.
 -->

+1. Provide source generator/analyzer support for apps built on .NET Framework, .NET Core 3.1, or .NET 5.0.

 1. Modify the Windows Forms Designer process to read values either from *.myapp file (VB) or MSBuild properties (C#).
 This work will be tracked in separately, targeting Dev17.

 1. Design/implement top level statements fo Windows Forms applications.
 1. Design/implement new host/builder model for Windows Forms applications.
 1. Migrate Visual Basic apps off the Application Framework or change the use of *.myapp file.